frankshearar/Home/Packages.config-to-PackageReference-Migrator.md

 A lot of customer feedback on packages.config, issues with dependency management, performance issues that can essentially be solved using PackageReference.

 ## Solution
-At a uber level, this feature will provide upgrade command to customers inside visual studio to upgrade managing individual project's nuget dependencies from packages.config to PackageReference.
+At an uber level, this feature will provide upgrade command to customers inside visual studio to upgrade managing individual project's nuget dependencies from packages.config to PackageReference.

 ### Non Goals
 While a solution level upgrade experience is desirable, we will start with project level upgrade first.